ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @finish - Finalization

 The plugin is finalized and cleaned up when the CSE shuts down.
-The `@PluginManager.finish` decorated method is called during this phase.
+The [@finish](https://api.acmecse.net/acme.helpers.PluginManager.html#finish){target="_new"} decorated method is called during this phase.
 This is the last phase of the plugin's lifecycle.

-The signature of the `@PluginManager.finish` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Finalization Decorator"
 @PluginManager.finish